 Planning a Seville to Cordoba day trip?
-This guide will show you how to get to Cordoba from Seville, what to do, and how to best plan you time.
+This guide will show you how to get to Cordoba from Seville, what to do, and how to plan your time.

-With the turmoil in today’s world between religions, Cordoba is a city that really gets you thinking.
-Walking the streets, you can’t help but visualize people of the past, coming from three very different religions and backgrounds, yet all living together and adopting the same culture.
+With the turmoil of today’s world between religions, Cordoba is a city that really gets you thinking.
+Walking the streets, you can’t help but visualize people of the past, coming from three very different religious backgrounds, yet all living together and adopting the same culture.

 Where is Cordoba, Spain

 Cordoba’s location between Madrid and Seville actually makes for a convenient stop between the two cities.
 More on that in the next section.

 How to get to Cordoba